(3 mins read)

 - Disable all data collection from the settings and set all fingerprint protection

-- Switch to DuckDuckGo instead of Google as your default search engine
+- Switch to DuckDuckGo from Google as your default search engine.

-- Install uBlock Origin and ClearURLs extensions (and Dark Reader)
+- Use uBlock Origin and ClearURLs extensions for ad blocking.

 - Firefox's Gecko is the only other mainstream browser engine left apart from Apple's